 Details about the USDA Streamline Refinance Program

-The USDA Streamline Refinance program is the primary way for USDA mortgage holders to refinance their home loans and potentially save big on payments, as well as interest payments over the life of the loan.
+The USDA Streamline Refinance program is the primary way for USDA lien holders to refinance their home loans and potentially save big on payments, as well as interest payments over the life of the loan.

 The USDA program is quite new, having just begun in 2012.
 It has been modeled upon other successful streamline refinance programs that the US government offers, including the FHA Streamline Refinance program and the VA Streamline Refinance program.
 It also bears similarities with the HARP refinance program offered by Fannie Mae and Freddie Mac, which is designed for homeowners who owe more on their home than it is worth.